The Soul-making School

 Hojin is a rare example of a contemporary Zen teacher who uses artistic practices as her primary means of teaching.
 And through years of study and collaborative teaching with her co-crone Sil, Hojin feels a deep affinity with the work of Marion Woodman in her use of intimate language — metaphor, arts, myth, humor, and dreamwork (to name a few) to explore our being human.

-Hojin will be teaching an online Ango Art Practice: Encountering Everywhere which is a wonderful complement to our work with dreams and archetypal imagery, on some Fridays from 10:30-12:00 EST this spring and summer.
-We will share the dates and details in our community Circle.
+Throughout 2026, Hojin will be teaching an online Ango Art Practice which is a wonderful complement to our work with dreams and archetypal imagery, on some Fridays from 10:30-12:00 EST. We will share the dates and details of her offerings in our community Circle.

 Jessi Larssen (she/her)